-As we continue to celebrate the holiday season, critical conversations are underway at City Hall about the future of our city, with the launch of our Long-Term Fiscal Plan process, and the release of the proposed 2017 Budget.
+As we continue to work hard on this critically important issue, conversations are also underway at City Hall about the future of our city through the release of the proposed 2018 Budget.

 For the last two decades our city's population has steadily grown.
 Meanwhile, our revenue has steadily declined.
 Simply put, as our city has grown, our budget to support Toronto residents has not.

-Currently, we do not have the revenue to support the city we have – our transit system, our parks and community spaces, or our affordable housing units.
+Currently, we do not have the revenue to support the city and services we have – our transit system, our parks and community spaces, and our affordable housing units.

 We are also not able to build the city we need – a city where residents have access to safe and affordable housing, quality child care that is affordable, transit that is accessible, and parks and community spaces that build liveable communities.